packit/packit.dev/content/docs/CLI/propose-downstream.md

 ## Help

     Usage: packit propose-downstream [OPTIONS] [PATH_OR_URL] [VERSION]

       Land a new upstream release in Fedora.

       PATH_OR_URL argument is a local path or a URL to the upstream git repository, it defaults to the current working directory

       VERSION argument is optional, the latest upstream version will be used by default

     Options:
-      --dist-git-branch TEXT  Comma separated list of target branches in dist-git to release into. (defaults to all branches)

-      --dist-git-path TEXT    Path to dist-git repo to work in.
+      --dist-git-branch TEXT  Comma separated list of target branches in dist-git to release into. (defaults to all branches) --dist-git-path TEXT    Path to dist-git repo to work in.
 Otherwise clone the repo in a temporary directory.
       --local-content         Do not checkout release tag.
 Use the current state of the repo.
 This option is set by default for source-git repos
       --force-new-sources     Upload the new sources also when the archive is already in the lookaside cache.

-      --no-pr                 Do not create a pull request to downstream repository.
+      --pr / --no-pr          Create a pull request to downstream repository or push directly.
+If not set, defaults to value set in configuration.
       --upstream-ref TEXT     Git ref of the last upstream commit in the current branch from which packit should generate patches (this option implies the repository is source-git).
       -f, --force             Don't discard changes in the git repo by default, unless this is set.
+      -p, --package TEXT      Package to sync downstream, if more than one available, like in a monorepo configuration.
+Use it multiple times to select multiple packages.Defaults
+                              to all the packages listed inside the config.
       -h, --help              Show this message and exit.